asinesio/dungeon/README.md

 Open source game similar to Warhammer Quest.
 Written in Meteor.

-Dungeon is the working titke.
+Dungeon is the working title.

+#####Note: this is not ready for use yet.
+You can follow along as it's built.

 Copyright 2013 Andy Sinesio.